The Yetties

-The Yetties were an English folk music group, who took their name from the Dorset village of Yetminster, their childhood home.
+The Yetties were an English folk music group from Yetminster, who took their name from the Dorset village, their childhood home of the same name.
 They formed in 1961 and turned professional in 1967.
 Their first line-up was Bob Common, Mac McCulloch, John "Bonny" Sartin and Pete Shutler.
 Bob Common left in 1979.
 Roger Trim was a fourth member from 1984 to 1991.
 The Yetties retired in 2011.